 Staff members will not engage in nor have a direct financial interest in any activity which conflicts with his/her duties and responsibilities.
-No employee shall violate provisions of the Utah Public Officer's and Employees' Ethics Act or provisions of Provo School District Policy 6210, Purchasing.
+No employee shall violate provisions of the Utah Public Officers and Employees' Ethics Act or provisions of Provo School District Policy 6210, Purchasing.
 Situations where a conflict of interest may exist include but are not limited to:

-- A. Receiving economic benefit from selling or promoting the sale of goods or services to the students or their parents where the knowledge of the staff member's relationship to the district is in any way utilized to influence the sale. - B. Receiving economic benefit from the sale of instructional and training materials and/or equipment where the district has specifically engaged a staff member(s) to develop such materials or equipment.
-In such instances, the district will retain a proprietary interest. - C. Encouraging a student who is enrolled in one or more of the teacher's classes to take private lessons or to engage tutoring for fee from the staff member. - D. Using or providing for others a list of names and home addresses obtained from school records or school related contacts for purposes of identifying potential client or customer contacts. - E. Participating in any way in the selection process for materials, books or equipment when an item developed by or authored by the staff member or a member of his/her family is under consideration for approval for district use. - F. Direct involvement in the selection of an applicant or in the appointment, evaluation or supervision of any other staff member who is a family member or life partner.
-Family includes spouse, siblings, children, parents/parents in law or any other individual who is a member of the household. - G. Using the interschool mail or email to promote sales of a product in which a staff member has a financial interest. - H. Providing a staff or student directory for use in promoting sales of a product or service. - I. Purchasing or otherwise acquiring surplus district property, where the staff member was involved in or had influence in the process of declaring the item(s) as surplus. - J. Engaging in secondary employment while on sick leave, Family Medical Leave Act (FMLA) leave, hourly paid leave (HPL) or Paid Time Off (PTO) without prior approval from the Deputy Superintendent. - K. Providing services to the District as a Vendor or Independent contractor when employed by the District in the same or similar capacity.
+- 1. Receiving economic benefit from selling or promoting the sale of goods or services to the students or their parents where the knowledge of the staff member's relationship to the district is in any way utilized to influence the sale. - 2.
+Receiving economic benefit from the sale of instructional and training materials and/or equipment where the district has specifically engaged a staff member(s) to develop such materials or equipment.
+In such instances, the district will retain a proprietary interest. - 3.
+Encouraging a student who is enrolled in one or more of the teacher's classes to take private lessons or to engage in tutoring for a fee from the staff member.[1]

+- Using or providing for others a list of names and home addresses obtained from school records or school - related contacts for purposes of identifying potential client or customer contacts. - 5.
+Participating in any way in the selection process for materials, books or equipment when an item developed by or authored by the staff member or a member of his/her family is under consideration for approval for district use. - 6.
+Direct involvement in the selection of an applicant or in the appointment, evaluation or supervision of any other staff member who is a family member or life partner.
+Family includes spouse, siblings, children, parents/parents in law or any other individual who is a member of the household. - 7.
+Using the interschool mail or email to promote sales of a product in which a staff member has a financial interest. - 8.
+Providing a staff or student directory for use in promoting sales of a product or service. - 9.
+Purchasing or otherwise acquiring surplus district property, where the staff member was involved in or had influence in the process of declaring the item(s) as surplus. - 10.
+Engaging in secondary employment while on sick leave, Family Medical Leave Act (FMLA) leave, hourly paid leave (HPL) or Paid Time Off (PTO) without prior approval from the Executive Director Director of Human Resources or Deputy Superintendent. - 11.
+Providing services to the District as a Vendor or Independent contractor when employed by the District in the same or similar capacity.